Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Alex Champandard

 Talked about AI on the GPU.
-Very nice talk and presentation.
+Great talk and presentation.
+Not only content but style (impecable)

 * OpenCL and what we can do
 * can do A*
 * seaparate GPU for processing and rendering